otto-de/edison-hal/README.md

 Traverson API

 ## Open Issues and next steps
-* The Function used in the Traverson API does not support content- negotiation.
 * Missing support for collection resources including paging
 * Optional support for Apache httpcomponents and/or other HTTP clients.
 * Deep nesting of embedded items is currently not supported: a resource